linux-surface/surface-control/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
+    dgpu           Control the discrete GPU
-    dgpu           Control or query the dGPU power state on the Surface Book 2 help           Prints this message or the help of the given subcommand(s) latch          Control the latch/dtx-system on the Surface Book 2 performance    Control or query the current performance-mode status         Query the current system status
+    dtx            Control the latch/dtx-system on the Surface Book 2 help           Prints this message or the help of the given subcommand(s) performance    Control or query the current performance-mode status         Show an overview of the current system status
 ```

 See `surface <subcommand> help` for more details.